-- 1. Examine the importance of interdisciplinary nature of environment studies, uses and exploitation of natural resources - 2.
+- 1. Apply principles of natural resource management to analyze exploitation cases in forestry, water, minerals, and agricultural sectors, assessing their environmental impacts. - 2.
 Analyze the different types of ecosystems and biodiversity, its values and also role of professionals in protecting the environment from degradation - 3.
-Identify the existing environmental challenges related to pollution and its management - 4.
-Select suitable strategies for sustainable management of components of environmental science - 5.
-Correlate the impacts of population and human activities on environment
+Analyze the existing environmental challenges related to pollution and its management - 4.
+Analyze the impacts of unsustainable practices, waste management, climate change, and water conservation on environmental sustainability - 5.
+Analyze the impact of population and human activities on environment